antronerds/r2-tutorials/original/R2Tutorials.md

 1. In some publications, patient data is represented in slick looking annotation plots, showing the patient characteristics in rectangles.
     In a sense, these are just like the tracks that are represented underneath YY-plots in R2.
-To allow users to create these ‘track’ figures, ordered in a user provided order, we have implemented the annotation plotter in R2.
+To allow users to create these ï¿½trackï¿½ figures, ordered in a user provided order, we have implemented the annotation plotter in R2.
-2. Make sure that you are on the ‘main’ page of R2, and that the selected dataset is ‘Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2’.
-From the ‘type of analysis’ dropdown select ‘Annotation plotter’, which can be found in the annotation subsection and press next.
+2. Make sure that you are on the ï¿½mainï¿½ page of R2, and that the selected dataset is ï¿½Tumor Neuroblastoma public - Versteeg - 88 -
+    MAS5.0 - u133p2ï¿½.
+From the ï¿½type of analysisï¿½ dropdown select
+    ï¿½Annotation plotterï¿½, which can be found in the annotation subsection and press next.
 3. The default view for the dataset will be plotted.
 Now one can change the tracks to display (with track display selection), as well as the